-The higlights of Bergen
+The highlights of Bergen

 The Fløibanen Funicular is a very popular attraction, running from the city centre to the top of Mount Fløyen in about 7 minutes.
 From the viewing platform you can admire spectacular views of the city, mountains and fjords.
-In addition to the wide range of hikes, you'll find a restaurant, café, souvenir shop and playground.
+In addition to a wide range of hikes, you'll find a restaurant, café, souvenir shop and playground.

-There are plenty of tempting shopping opportunities, from small and specialized shops to large department stores.
-Bergen also has a varied year-round entertainment scene that ranges from world-class musical and theatrical performances to exciting football matches.
-Enjoy a good meal and get a taste of the city’s nightlife before departure.
-You’ll find just about everything - from coffee shops, fish restaurants and delicious international cuisine, to small arty cafés, discothèques, bars and nightclubs.
+When it comes to eating and drinking, it’s easy to enjoy a good meal and get a taste of the city’s nightlife.
+You’ll find just about everything here – from coffee shops, fish restaurants and delicious international cuisine, to small arty cafés, bars and nightclubs.
 Choose according to your taste, appetite, mood and budget.

 Before departure, you can explore more of the area as part of our pre-voyage programmes.
 Norway in a Nutshell takes you through some of the most magnificent scenery in the area with breathtaking fjords, rural idyll and the spectacular Flåm Mountain Railway.
 These are all great ways to transform your voyage into a total Norwegian holiday; one that you will remember for the rest of your life.

 King Olav Kyrre founded Bergen in 1070 AD, and it became Norway’s first real capital in the 13th century.
-Bergen was a major European trading and seafaring port.
-It was one of the Hanseatic League’s most important trading centres, making it the largest town in Scandinavia during the late middle ages and early modern period.
+As a major European trading and seafaring port, it was one of the Hanseatic League’s most important trading centres, making it the largest town in Scandinavia during the late Middle Ages and early modern period.
 Until the 1830s, Bergen was the biggest town in Norway.